nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/shepherds-pies-foreign-keys.md

 In this chapter we will cover how to add two properties to an entity that reference the same related entity.
 This will be important for properly configuring an `Order` in Shepherd's Pies to have `Driver` and `Employee` properties that both reference the `Employee` entity.

 ## The `ForeignKey` Attribute
 So far we have been relying on naming conventions for EF Core to correctly configure the foreign keys in the databases we have built.
-For example, the `ChoreAssignment` entity in `HouseRules` has `ChoreId` and `UserProfileId` properties that EF Core can easily understanding as foreign keys to the  `Chore` and `UserProfile` entities.
+For example, the `ChoreAssignment` entity in `HouseRules` has `ChoreId` and `UserProfileId` properties that EF Core can easily understand as foreign keys to the  `Chore` and `UserProfile` entities.

 However, sometimes foreign keys cannot follow this naming convention, and one common reason for that is that an entity will reference two different rows from the same related table.
 Here is an example from an application to manage pen pal letters.